linvieson/alcohol-consumption-research/README.md

 # Alcohol Consumption Research

-Research project on Probability&Statistics course at UCU
+Research project on Probability & Statistics course at UCU.

 ## About